teplofizik/nyaimagetool/readme.md

 1. GZip (RW)
 2. LZMA (RW)
 3. LZ4 (RW)
+4. BZIP2 (RW)

 LZMA compression is provided by LZMA SDK package.
 LZ4 compression is provided by FT.LZ4 package.
+BZIP2 compression is provided by SharpZipLib package.

 ## How to
 There are need to add scp support to image and add version information (device id or other info).